luisdelarosa/OWAPI/README.md

      For Debian/Ubuntu, you can install one with:
      `sudo apt install redis-server`

+     For macOS, install this via `brew install redis`.

      You can enable it with:
      `sudo systemctl enable redis-server && sudo systemctl start redis-server`.